 Specified credit is credit granted towards a specific unit or component in a qualification.
 Credit is given for a specific Monash unit, as identified by its unit code.

 Financial support of a student by a company or government body.

 A specific field of study that provides you with expert knowledge on a particular aspect within your course or specialisation.
 For example, you can choose to take Zoology with a Genetics focus, which is a stream within the Zoology specialisation in the Bachelor of Biological Sciences course.

-Units are either studied ‘on-campus’ or ‘off-campus’, although some studies may be taken in ‘multimode’.
-These terms indicate your main study format – either studying on-site at a Monash campus, or studying remotely, using our online services (generally with no face-to-face interaction with lecturers).
+Units are either studied on-campus or off-campus, although some studies may be taken in multimode.
+These terms indicate your main study format – either studying on-site at a Monash campus, studying remotely using our online services, or a combination of both.
 Some on-campus courses allow students to study a certain number of off-campus units, but there are Australian Government limitations on how many off-campus units international students can take.
-See The Handbook for more details.

-Student associations offer support and advice to students that is independent from the University.
-They provide free and confidential services, contact them if you need advice, referral, advocacy or a friendly chat about your experience at Monash.
+Student associations offer support and advice to students that's independent from the University.
+They provide free and confidential services.
+Contact them if you need advice, referral, advocacy or a friendly chat about your experience at Monash.

 Student Services and Amenities Fee (SSAF)

 Higher education providers can charge students this fee for non-academic services and amenities to support you through university.
 This includes such things as sport and recreation, student clubs, health and wellbeing, and employment and career advice.